melparker101/p50/CELLECT/CELLECT_info.md

 # See if mamba has installed properly - this command should give an output
 mamba

-# #(make sure envs and pcks is set to not install in home dir,
-#see here under anaconda https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/scientific-software-directory)
 ```
+Make sure envs and pcks is set to not install in home dir, see above and [here](https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/scientific-software-directory).

 My ~/.bashrc contains the following lines which initiate conda automatically when I start my bash session.
 ```